CamiloGTR/awesome-software-for-students/README.md

 ## Flashcards

 ## File Management
-* [Space Sniffer](http://www.uderzo.it/main_products/space_sniffer/): SpaceSniffer is a freeWaren application that lets you understand how folders and files are structured on your disks.
+* [Space Sniffer](http://www.uderzo.it/main_products/space_sniffer/): SpaceSniffer is a free application that lets you understand how folders and files are structured on your disks.
 By using a Treemap visualization layout, you have immediate perception of where big folders and files are placed on your device
 ## Presentations

 ## Organization Tools